 Oi-tsuki (literally: “lunge punch”), which we will call a pursuit punch, is a punch thrown while taking a step forward.
-Aikidōka refer to this attack as a mune-tsuki ("middle punch").
+In Aikidō, this attack is called a mune-tsuki ("middle punch").

 Most untrained fighters will intuitively step with their punches, to “throw their weight” into them for extra power.
 Because of this, many of our self-defense techniques are defenses against pursuit punches.
 While the large, lunging movement (stepping into range) is the main source of power, all of the general rules for punching, and the specifics discussed in the overview, and in describing the front-foot punch and reverse punch still hold true.